 - Note the time the 1st insufficient specimen was received in Remarks/Step 2.
 (This is the time the 3-hour clock begins.)
 Example: "Insuff.
 Spec. at 1:30pm, approx. 15ml" - Explain to the donor that the DOT requires a specimen of at least 45ml, and that donor will be required to stay at the collection site, under observation for up to 3 hours, or until they can provide a specimen of sufficient volume.
-Warn the donor that they cannot leave the collection site or this may considered a refusal to test under Federal regulations. - Offer the donor fluids.
-They may have up to 40 ounces of fluids (spread reasonably over the 3 hour period).
+Warn the donor that they cannot leave the collection site, or this may be considered a refusal to test under Federal regulations.
+(You will report to the DER & they will determine the refusal.) - Encourage the donor to drink fluids.
+They are allowed up to 40 ounces of fluids (spread reasonably over the 3-hour period).
 You or a designated person should watch the donor, provide the fluids, and record the fluids given.
-If the donor declines to drink fluids, this is not a refusal to test. - After a reasonable time and when the donor feels they are able to provide a specimen, provide them with a new collection cup and give them all restroom instructions again. - Repeat the process if the donor again provides an insufficient specimen (Note the time in Remarks and note "insufficient specimen".
-Continue offering fluids and observing donor. - If the donor provides a sufficient specimen at any time, proceed with preparing the specimen for shipping to the laboratory and complete the CCF. - If the donor has not provided a sufficient specimen after 3 hours, \circ Check "None Provided" in Step 2. - Print the donor's name (and telephone number, if s/he will provide it) in Step 5 on Copy 2 of CCF. - Collector should complete Step 4: Sign and Print Collector Name, Date, but leave Time of Collection blank. - Discard/shred lab copy (Copy 1) of the CCF.
-Distribute ALL other copies of the CCF to appropriate parties. - Immediately notify the DER of this "shy bladder" situation.
-(Note: Regulations require the DER to have the employee take a medical exam within 5 business days.
-The DER should consult the MRO for further guidance immediately on this situation.)
+If the donor declines to drink fluids, this is not a refusal to test.
+Document in Remarks. - After a reasonable time and when the donor feels they can provide a specimen, provide them with a new collection cup and give them all restroom instructions again. - Repeat the process if the donor again provides an insufficient specimen (Note the time in Remarks and note "insufficient specimen".
+Continue offering fluids and observing the donor during the 3-hr period. - If the donor provides a sufficient specimen at any time, proceed with preparing the specimen for shipping to the laboratory and complete the CCF. - If the donor has not provided a sufficient specimen after 3 hours, - Check "None Provided" in Step 2. - Print the donor's name (and phone number, if they will provide it) in Step 5 on Copy 2 of CCF. - Collector: Complete Step 4: Sign and Print Collector Name, Date, but leave Time of Collection blank. - Discard/shred lab copy (Copy 1) of the CCF. - Distribute ALL other copies of the CCF to appropriate parties.

-Rev. 1-9-2018. © 2018.
-Provided as a courtesy by Certified Training Solutions (www.CertifiedTrainingSolutions.com) This document is a guide only.
+Rev. June 2024 © Provided as a courtesy by Certified Training Solutions LLC (CertifiedTrainingSolutions.com) This document is a courtesy guide only.
 It is the user's responsibility to ensure compliance with Federal Regulations and Procedures.